indiqusdocs/apiculus/docs/Subscribers/Compute/LinuxInstances/WorkingwithLinuxInstanceSnapshots.md

 ---
 # Working with Linux Instance Snapshots

-From [Operating Linux Instances](AboutLinuxInstances.md), navigate into a Linux Instance and access the **Snapshots** tab to see all the snapshots taken for this Instance.
+ To view all the snapshots taken for Instance, navigate to the [Operating Linux Instances](AboutLinuxInstances.md), select a Linux Instance and access the **Snapshots** tab.

 Instance Snapshots allow you to create point-in-time images of instances that preserve all their data volume as well as (optionally) their CPU/memory states.
 You can use Snapshots to quickly restore Instances.